Explore cross-platform mobile development, compare it with native apps, and discover top frameworks for building scalable iOS & Android apps.

 Dart, used with Flutter, is widely regarded as the best programming language for cross-platform mobile development due to its strong performance and ease of creating smooth, visually appealing apps.
 Alternatively, JavaScript (with React Native) is also highly popular because of its accessibility, large community support, and versatility.

 Cross-platform mobile development uses one codebase to build apps for multiple operating systems simultaneously, such as Android and iOS.
-Native development, however, involves building separate apps for each operating system using platform-specific languages like Swift for iOS or Kotlin for Android, offering superior performance and deeper hardware integration.
+Native development, however, involves building separate apps for each operating system using platform-specific languages like Swift for iOS or Kotlin multiplatform mobile for Android, offering superior performance and deeper hardware integration.